thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 * Calculate style and layout
 * Embed Chrome Compositor and draw graphics

-There are a few small layers in Chromium's render processes outside of Blink,
+There are a few small layers in GTx Browser's render processes outside of Blink,
 containing:

 * Handling the multi-process communication